danielbloy/pico-interactive-halloween/README.md

 the variable `NETWORK_PORT_DESKTOP` changed from 5001 to 5002 in the file `interactive/control.py`.
 This is because we run two python scripts as the on the machine, one for the eyes (video) and one for the roaring (audio).

+Replace the contents of `desktop\video\config.py` with those from `desktop\video\eyes_config.py`.

+Copy the videos that are to be played into `\desktop\video`.

+The audio files are stored alongside the source code so do not need copying.

 On Windows from two command-line windows, use the following commands to execute the audio and video programs on the Dragon node (make sure